 Medical history and general health

-Insurance providers like healthy people – we’ve already established they are risk averse.
+Insurance providers like healthy people – we’ve already established they are risk-averse.
 They determine your health based on certain key parameters like your height and weight to determine BMI.

 Insurers want to know if you are taking medications or were treated for certain conditions like cholesterol, blood pressure, hypertension, and more.
-Your consumption of alcohol and any history of substance abuse also affects cost of life insurance.
+Your consumption of alcohol and any history of substance abuse also affects the cost of life insurance.